awsdocs/nice-dcv-admin-guide/doc_source/what-is-dcv.md

 # What Is NICE DCV?<a name="what-is-dcv"></a>

-NICE DCV is a remote visualization technology that enables users to securely connect to graphic\-intensive 3D applications hosted on a remote high\-performance server\.
-With NICE DCV, you can make a server's high\-performance graphics processing capabilities available to multiple remote users by creating secure client sessions\.
-This enables your users to use resource\-intensive applications with relatively low\-end client computers by using the server's processor, GPU, I/O capabilities, and memory\.
+NICE DCV is a high\-performance remote display protocol\.
+It lets you securely deliver remote desktops and application streaming from any cloud or data center to any device, over varying network conditions\.
+By using NICE DCV with Amazon EC2, you can run graphics\-intensive applications remotely on Amazon EC2 instances\.
+You can then stream the results to more modest client machines, which eliminates the need for expensive dedicated workstations\.

 **Topics**
 + [How NICE DCV Works](#what-is-dcv-how)